GenesisFR/DS1TroubleshootingGuide/README.md

 }
 ```

-As a bonus, setting "shadow_render_target" to true seems to increase the framerate while using complex shadows (at least on my system).
+As a bonus, setting `shadow_render_target` to true may increase the framerate while using complex shadows.
 It can be used when not modding too!

 You can ignore most of the warnings when starting the editor (they'll pop up if you installed [Killah's fix](#enable-loa--extras)).
-If you wish to get rid of them, you'll have to move the "Return to Arhok" and "Yesterhaven" campaigns.
+If you wish to get rid of them, you'll have to move the `Return to Arhok` and `Yesterhaven` campaigns.
 To do so, move the following files out of your Resources folder:

 - "[\<path-to-game\>](#glossary)\Resources\XPRes.dsres"
 - "[\<path-to-game\>](#glossary)\Resources\Yesterhaven.dsres"

-Note: setting "shadow_tex_size" higher than 256 will yield another warning that can safely be ignored and using the HD textures mod will make them white.
+Note: setting `shadow_tex_size` higher than `256` will yield another warning that can safely be ignored and using the HD textures mod will make them white.

 ## Remove a tank's protection

 1. Open your protected tank with an [hex editor](https://hexed.it).
-2. Go to offset 38 and replace its value (it can be 04, 05, 06 or 07) by 00.
+2. Go to offset `38` and replace its value (it can be `04`, `05`, `06` or `07`) by `00`.
 3. Save the file.

 Source: https://www.facebook.com/groups/DungeonSiegeForever/permalink/814904645815105/?comment_id=814930495812520